Veils, Wimples and Gorgets

 shapes and sizes

 other than it passes under the chin and over the neck.
-It can be a rectangular
+It can

-memorial of Elizabeth de Northwood from 1335.
+a brass memorial of Elizabeth de Northwood from 1335.
 She

 is modestly wearing a gorget, as is expected of a married woman,

 fabrics and colours

-warm option to provide protection from the elements- warmth in winter and
+warm option to provide protection from the elements- warmth in

-Wife Give Sacrifice.
+his Wife Give Sacrifice.
 It shows an everyday woman wearing

 an opaque wimple and veil.
 Contemporary images and artifacts from

 the 14th century and earlier show that as with veils, white was